-Smyrna lies just 1.5 kilometres northwest of Atlanta’s city limits and 25 km from downtown Atlanta.
+Smyrna lies just a mile northwest of Atlanta’s city limits and 15 mile from downtown Atlanta.
 Even so, the city is proud of its welcoming ‘small town’ atmosphere.

 This area of northern Georgia was first settled by white Americans in 1832, but didn’t become known by the name of Smyrna until 40 years later.